 9. Plan your future:

 What you intend to do after your retirement?
-Are you planning to go for vacation?
+Are you planning to go on vacation?
 Or are you planning to spend your time in a home?
-These simple questions will give you a way to answer your requirements of how you will be planning for your savings for future.
+These simple questions will give you a way to answer your requirements of how you will be planning for your savings for the future.
 Set a goal and work towards it.

 10. Increase your savings: